 4. Track your performance, adjust and repeat

 Regular readers of the Clover blog know that we never like to miss a tracking opportunity.
 It’s a way to see how these tips and tactics work for your actual business, and to understand what adjustments you’ll need to make in order to improve the program over time.
-Remember: While the holidays can offer a nice boost in gift card activity, gift cards are a great marketing and loyalty tool that you can implement year ‘round.
+Remember: while the gift-giving occasions can offer a nice boost in gift card activity, gift cards are a great marketing and loyalty tool that you can implement on any day of the year.

 Here are two gift card program numbers that you should track for starters: